A graphical description of the BNS-invariants of Bestvina-Brady groups and the RAAG recognition problem: Introduction

 The rest of the paper is organized as follows.
 In \S\ref{section: preliminaries}, we fix some terminology and give some background on BBGs.
 In \S\ref{section: BBGs that are RAAGs}, we study tree $2$-spanners and use them to provide a sufficient condition for a BBG to be a RAAG (Theorem~\ref{main thm BBG=RAAG}).
 We also give many examples.
 In \S\ref{section: BBGs that are not RAAGs}, we present a graphical criterion (Theorem~\ref{intro: graphical criterion}) and a graphical description (Theorem~\ref{intro:graphical description}) for the BNS-invariants of BBGs.
 We use this to provide a sufficient condition for a BBG not to be a RAAG (Theorem~\ref{main thm BBGnotRAAG}).
 This is based on a study of the inclusion-exclusion principle for the arrangements that define the complement of the BNS invariants.
 We discuss the relation with resonance varieties in \S \ref{sec:resonance varieties}.
 In \S\ref{section: BBGs on 2-dim flag complexes}, we provide a solution to the RAAG recognition problem for BBGs defined on $2$-dimensional flag complexes (Theorem~\ref{main thm 2dim}).
 In the end, we include some observations about the higher dimensional case.

 \textbf{Acknowledgements} We thank Tullia Dymarz for bringing \cite{kochloukovamendonontheBNSRsigmainvariantsoftheBBGs} to our attention and Daniel C. Cohen, Pallavi Dani, Max Forester, Wolfgang Heil, Alexandru Suciu, and Matthew Zaremsky for helpful conversations.
 We thank the School of Mathematics at the Georgia Institute of Technology for their hospitality during a visit in which part of this work was done.
+We thank the referee for the very careful reading and helpful comments.
 The second author acknowledges support from the AMS and the Simons Foundation.